web-infra-dev/rsbuild/packages/document/docs/en/shared/config/html/title.md

 - `value`: the default title configuration of Rsbuild.
 - `entryName`: the name of the current entry.

-In the case of an MPA (multi-page application) scenario, you can return different `title` strings based on the entry name, thus generating different `title` tags for each page:
+In the MPA (multi-page application) scenario, you can return different `title` strings based on the entry name, thus generating different `title` tags for each page:

 ```js
 export default {